 I. Phone Expenses Title I Office /Parent Center (PhoneExp-T1Ofc/Prnt)...use actual cost for current year, projected for the entire year on existing phones.
 Budget \$620 for installation and the basic service fee for a new/continuing telephone in the Title I Office and/or Parent Center.
+Program 7E046 funds should be used for phone expenses in the Parent and Family Center only.
 The new budget item # is 50254.
 This item is subject to indirect cost limits.